3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 commonly use it.
 And now I want to show you how.

 First, we have 'clean' NixOS operating system installed on hard drive.
 It has default Linux kernel and initrd.
-From GRUB we can boot to it and... that's it.
-No DRTM, no measurements and no secure.
+From GRUB we can boot it and... that's it.
+No DRTM, no measurements and no security.
 But, with custom package management, we can **enable DRTM** and **prepare all components** directly from operating system.
 That's what we did.
 We have prepared, in separate packages, all elements mentioned above:

-- GRUB-trenchboot - it updates GRUB, so it boot `slaunch` and in consequence LZ
+- GRUB-trenchboot - it updates GRUB, so it boots `slaunch` and in consequence LZ
 - LZ-trenchboot - it adds LZ which measures and runs Linux kernel (enables DRTM)
-- linux-kernel-trenchboot - customized NixOS kernel
+- linux-kernel-trenchboot - customized NixOS kernel which also make some measurements
 - initrd-trenchboot - customized initrd

 Installing those packages will create a target system with enabled DRTM.
-How to do this in practice and verify if it really works will be discussed in next article!
-So definitely, wait for next post to use this knowledge in practice.
+How to do this in practice and verify if it really works will be discussed in next article.
+So don't waste time and move to the [next post](link-to-next-post) to use this knowledge in practice!

 ## Summary